-Lunch in a restaurant and then proceed to Bran where we will visit the famous Bran Castle, better known as Dracula’s Castle.
+Later we proceed to Bran where we will visit the famous Bran Castle, better known as Dracula’s Castle.
 In the Middle Ages, Bran was exactly on the border between Wallachia and Transylvania, so it was essential for the inhabitants of Brasov to build and preserve a defensive stronghold.
 In the 90s of the 900 this fortress was transformed into a beautiful castle thanks to the intervention of Queen Maria of Romania.
 In the evening arrival in Sinaia, the pearl of the Carpathians, where there is the beautiful Sinaia monastery founded by the great Michele Cantacuzino, a leading figure of the nobility and the Romanian culture of the seventeenth century.
-Dinner and overnight at the New Montana 4 * hotel in Sinaia
+Overnight at the New Montana 4 * hotel in Sinaia

 Day 7 – Sinaia – Bucharest (130 km)